-- Myths About Cats And Babies Sleeping In The Same Room
+- Myths About Cats Sleeping in the Same Room With Your Baby

-- How To Introduce Your Cat To Sleep With A Baby In The Same Room
+- How To Introduce Your Cat To Sleep With Your Baby In The Same Room

-- Tips On Cats Sleeping In The Same Room As Baby.
+- Tips On Cats Sleeping In The Same Room With Your Baby

-Below are a few challenges in allowing your cat to sleep in the same room as your baby.
+Below are a few challenges when you allow your cat to sleep in the same room as your baby.

 1. Bites And Scratches

-It is even more dangerous because they may transmit diseases to the child.
+It is even more dangerous because the cat may transmit diseases to your child.

 2. Risk Of Infection

-Most infections are transmitted through scratches, bites, or contact with the cat’s poop.
-Infections like scratch fever can cause the lymph glands to swell.
+You may acquire most infections from scratches, bites, or contact with the cat’s poop.
+Diseases like scratch fever can cause the lymph glands to swell.

 As you know, infants will touch everything and anything during their learning stages.
-In this process, they might touch the cat’s poop and touch their mouths, resulting in vomiting and diarrhea.
+So they might touch the cat’s poop and then put their hands in their mouths, resulting in vomiting and diarrhea.

-These symptoms are caused by parasites like the salmonella, giardia, campylobacter, and cryptosporidium.
+These symptoms are caused by parasites like salmonella, giardia, campylobacter, and cryptosporidium.

 3. Middle Of The Night Inconveniences